UConn Huskies men's basketball: 2015–16 Season: AAC Champions

-UConn entered the 2015–16 season ranked No. 20 in the AP Top 25 poll.
+Despite failing to make the NCAA tournament the prior season, UConn entered the 2015–16 season ranked No. 20 in the AP Top 25 poll.
 The Huskies started 4–0 and climbed to No. 18 in the poll.
 However, they dropped three of their next four, losing to Syracuse, No. 10 Gonzaga, and No. 6 Maryland, and fell out the top 25.
 The team bounced back and briefly re-entered the top 25 in mid-December.
 They would again re-enter the top 25 in January before falling out for the remainder of the year.
 UConn posted an 11–7 record in conference play, narrowly missing a three-way tie for third place at 12–6 in the American.
 Instead, the Huskies finished sixth, but received the #5 seed in the tournament because SMU was ineligible for postseason play.

 In one of the program's most memorable postseason games, UConn defeated #4 seed Cincinnati 104–97 in quadruple overtime the AAC tournament quarterfinals.
 Down by 3 with 0.6 seconds left on the clock in the third overtime, Jalen Adams hit a three-quarter court shot to force the fourth and final overtime.
 UConn then defeated #1 seed Temple in the semifinals and #6 seed Memphis in the championship game to win the American Athletic Conference tournament championship.
 Daniel Hamilton was named the conference tournament's MVP.
 UConn returned to the NCAA tournament at a No. 9 seed and defeated #8 seed Colorado 74–67 in the Round of 64.
 However, the Huskies were eliminated by the #1 overall seed Kansas Jayhawks 73–61 in the Round of 32.
 UConn finished their season with a 25–11 overall record.
 After the season, Hamilton was selected as the No. 56 overall pick in the 2016 NBA draft.

-2016–17 Season: Ollie's First Losing Season
+2016–17 Season: First Losing Season in Thirty Years

 Despite losing their MVP in Daniel Hamilton, UConn entered the 2016–17 season ranked No. 18 in the AP Top 25 poll.
 However, they fell out of the rankings after opening the year with upset losses at home to Wagner and Northeastern.
 On December 5, 2016, the Huskies defeated Syracuse 52–50 in the Tire Pro Classic at Madison Square Garden.
 This win gave the team some confidence after a disappointing 3–4 start to the season.
 However, without their previous season's MVP in Daniel Hamilton, UConn would continue to struggle against their AAC opponents going forward, losing four out of their last five games in AAC play.

 The team finished the regular season tied for fifth place in the American with a 9–9 record in conference play, and were given the #6 seed in the conference tournament.
 The Huskies managed to pull off an upset win over #3 seed Houston in the AAC tournament quarterfinals, but lost in the semifinals to #2 seed Cincinnati the following day.
 UConn finished with a 16–17 overall record, the program's first losing season in 30 years.